Migrating from Algolia

 • Ability to store and query multiple geo (latitude / longitude) fields in the same record, and combine them using logical operators when filtering in a single query.

-• Ability to store vectors from your own machine learning models and do nearest neighbor searches
+• Ability to store vectors from your own machine learning models and do nearest neighbor searches.

 • Ability to use embedding models like OpenAI, PaLM API or built-in models like S-BERT, E-5, etc in order to implement hybrid (semantic + keyword) search and integrate with Large Language Models (LLMs).